PA Farm Show on PCN

 When PCN covered its first Farm Show in 1994, you could say we were in an exploratory phase.
 We sent one camera operator to cover an event called a “horse pull.”
 Whatever that was.
 The camera was set up precariously on two uneven steps high in the Farm Show Arena in Harrisburg.
 The public address announcer was a kind lady who permitted PCN to clip a microphone to her shirt collar.
 During a moment of uncertainty, she looked over her shoulder and asked, “Who are you again?”
 Only the slightest bit satisfied with the answer, she went to work and called the event for both the audience in attendance that night and PCN viewers.
 When we checked our voicemail the next day for viewer reaction, we knew we were on to something.

-In 2018, PCN televised more than 150 events and 40 hours of live programming from the Farm Show.
-In 2019, once again, viewers will be able to watch all the action on statewide cable.
+In 2019, PCN televised more than 150 events and 40 hours of live programming from the Farm Show to celebrate our 25th anniversary.
+In 2020, once again, viewers will be able to watch all the action on statewide cable.
 Farm Show fans that don’t have cable, or live out of state, can stream all the events on demand using their favorite device with a PCN subscription.

 There’s so much going on at the Farm Show on PCN that there’s something for everyone.
 That sounds like a cliché, but it’s true.
 See for yourself when you visit our website at pcntv.com.
 Our schedule includes a horse pulling contest, square dancing, cooking lessons, a Sheep-to-Shawl Contest, a rodeo, exhibit judging, a rabbit hopping contest, and so much more.